 Email exchanges between colleagues or friends might be informal or contain words common to that conversation.
-If you see any unfamiliar greeting or salutation, then the chances are that email might be a scam.
+If you see any unfamiliar greeting or salutation, then the chances are that the email might be a scam.

 Due to increased work from home and virtual activities, phishing incidents have become widespread.
 That is why it is imperative to safeguard yourself against such attacks.

 Here are the most effective ways to prevent phishing scams: